-Q: Will the VR Industry Forum be creating standards?
+Q: Does VR Industry Forum create standards?

-A: No. The VRIF has enshrined in its Bylaws the statement that it is not a Standards Defining Organization but instead, will work closely with the SDOs to help prioritize their efforts and to provide the industry with guidelines on the best practices for adopting the standards coming from the SDOs.
+work closely with the SDOs to help prioritize their efforts and to provide the industry with guidelines on the best practices for adopting the standards coming from the SDOs.

 Q: What advantages does the VR Industry Forum bring to its members?

-Q: What types of membership are available at the VRIF
+Q: What types of membership are available at the VRIF?

 A: We have 3 levels of membership.
 The first is at the Charter level for companies who want to bring the biggest influence in the direction of this organization.
 Charter members can run for Board positions.
 The Contributor level is for organizations that want to make a difference but perhaps do not have the resources to devote to board level activities.
-Finally, there is the Associate level for smaller companies with revenues less than $10m per year, for academia and for not-for-profit organizations
+Finally, there is the Associate level for smaller companies with revenues less than $10m per year, for academia and for not-for-profit organizations.

-Q: What are the origins of the VR Industry Forum
+Q: What are the origins of the VR Industry Forum?